 You can book your Mater Hospital blood test appointment either online or over the phone.

-Online appointments are managed through a system called swiftqueue.
-Swiftqueue is used by a large number of hospitals in Ireland.
+Online appointments for blood tests are managed through a system called Swiftqueue.
+Swiftqueue is used by a number of hospitals in Ireland.
 Click on the links below to book, change or cancel a blood test on Swiftqueue.

 Blood testing is located in the Whitty Wing, Level 1.
 The best entrance to use is the Whitty entrance on North Circular Road.
 When you come in, take the escalator or lift to Level 1.
 Walk down the main corridor ("Hospital Street") and you will see signs for "Phlebotomy (blood tests)" which is on the left hand side.

 When you arrive, please take a ticket from the machine and have a seat.
 We will then call the number on your ticket so that we can register you.
 Please note, all patients need to take a ticket, even though they have made an appointment.
 This is so that we know that you have arrived.